explosion/spacy-course/README.md

 - Allows authoring content in 100% Markdown with custom elements.
 - Uses the `localStorage` to keep track of which exercises were already (marked as) completed.
+- Runs super fast thanks to Gatsby and uses all the hip and modern web stuff like React Hooks, GraphQL and service workers under the hood.
 - Is open-source and published under the MIT license (code and framework) and CC BY-NC (spaCy course materials).